layer-3/docs/docs/manuals/running-clearnode-locally.md

 - **assets**: Array of asset configurations
   - `name`: Human-readable name of the asset (e.g., "USD Coin")
   - `symbol`: Ticker symbol for the asset (required; lowercase, e.g., "usdc")
-  - `disabled`: Whether to skip processing this asset
+  - `disabled`: Whether to skip processing this asset (optional, default: false)
   - `tokens`: Array of blockchain-specific token implementations
     - `name`: Token name on this blockchain (optional, inherits from asset)
     - `symbol`: Token symbol on this blockchain (optional, inherits from asset)
     - `blockchain_id`: Chain ID where this token is deployed (required)
-    - `disabled`: Whether to skip processing this token
+    - `disabled`: Whether to skip processing this token (optional, default: false)
     - `address`: Token's contract address (required)
     - `decimals`: Number of decimal places for the token (required)